-Betsy Sawyer was a freed Antiguan slave, who died in Yeadon in 1839.
+Betsy Sawyer was a formerly enslaved Antiguan woman, who died in Yeadon in 1839.
 She had been emancipated by the Murray family, and came to live with and work for them as a domestic servant in Yeadon.

 Rev Thomas Murray had travelled to Antigua as a Wesleyan Methodist missionary.
-He was an activist abolitionist, and aided several slave uprisings.
+He was an activist abolitionist, and aided several uprisings by enslaved Africans.

 It is possible Rev. Thomas Murray bought Betsy with the intention of freeing her.
 He had good intentions, but was buying an enslaved person the right course of action?
 Were there other options available?